Selene – Greek Goddess Of The Moon And Myth About Love, Jealousy And Punishment

 Selene is the daughter of Hyperion ("The High-One"), one of the twelve Titan children of Gaia (Earth) and Uranus (Sky) and Thea (or Euryphaessa "wide-shining").

 She is dressed in the finest silk robes and travels in her silver moon chariot drawn by luminous steeds across the heavens.
-Several lovers are attributed to her in various myths, including the mighty God Zeus, Pan, god of the wild, shepherds and flocks, and the mortal Endymion, a handsome shepherd, hunter, or maybe even king who was said to reside on Mount Latmus in Caria, on the west coast of Asia Minor.
+Several lovers are attributed to her in various myths, including the mighty God Zeus, Pan, god of the wild, shepherds and flocks, and the mortal Endymion, a handsome shepherd, hunter, or maybe even king.
+He was said to reside on Mount Latmus in Caria, on the west coast of Asia Minor.

-In classical times, Selene was often identified with Goddess Artemis, while her brother, Helios, was identified with Apollo.
+In classical times, Selene was often identified with Goddess Artemis, while her brother, Helios, was recognized with Apollo.
 Selene and Artemis, on the other hand, were also associated with Hecate, and all three were regarded as lunar goddesses, but only Selene was the personification of the moon itself.

 Selene In Love